bfauber71/MyParkingMgr/jrk/MIGRATION-GUIDE.md

 1. Clean up orphaned records manually
 2. Temporarily disable foreign key checks (advanced users only)

-### Error: "Access denied"
+### Error: "Access denied" or Error #1044
-Your database user needs these permissions:
+This usually means limited database permissions. **Solution:**

+1. Use `migrate-simple.sql` instead of `migrate.sql`
+2. The simple version only needs basic permissions:
-- CREATE
+   - CREATE (for tables)
-- ALTER
-- INSERT
+   - INSERT (for default data)
-- SELECT
+   - SELECT (for verification)
-- DROP (for stored procedures)
+   - INDEX (for performance)

-Contact your hosting provider to grant these permissions.
+3. If still getting errors, ask your hosting provider to grant these permissions to your database user

+4. As a last resort, you can create the tables manually using the SQL from `install.sql` and just copy the violation-related CREATE TABLE statements

 ## Safe to Run Multiple Times
 This migration script is **idempotent**, meaning you can run it multiple times safely.
 It will: